hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 MONDAY, THE 24TH JANUARY, 1898.

 In the afternoon I came again to Swamiji and saw quite a good gathering round him.
-The topic was the Madhura-Bhâva or the way of worshipping God as husband, as in vogue with some followers of Shri Chaitanya.
+The topic was the Madhura-Bhāva or the way of worshipping God as husband, as in vogue with some followers of Shri Chaitanya.
 His occasional *bons mots* were raising laughter, when someone remarked, "What is there to make so much fun of about the Lord's doings?
 Do you